France is America’s first and oldest ally. And like many countries around the world, these two old friends each have their individual “national day.”

 14th of July Fireman’s ball (Bals des Pompiers)

-Firehouses across France sometimes open up their firehouse for drinks, entertainment and dancing.
-You’ll sometimes be asked to donate some money to attend which goes directly to the firefighters to help make their lives better…
+Firehouses across France sometimes open up their firehouse for drinks, entertainment and dancing..
+You’ll occasionally be asked to donate some money to attend, which goes directly to the firefighters to help make their lives better…

 Bastille day in Los Angeles

-In LA, there is a Bastille Day festival which is celebrated in the gorgeous gardens of the Page Museum on Wilshire Boulevard which serves French food and live entertainment including.
+In LA, there is a Bastille Day festival celebrated in the gorgeous gardens of the Page Museum on Wilshire Boulevard, which serves French food and live entertainment including.

 Bastille Day in India

 on India’s south-eastern coast, there is a city called Pondicherry, which celebrates Bastille Day, complete with French parades.

 - Kaplan Louisiana has one of the oldest Bastille Day celebrations in North America.

 - Milwaukee Wisconsin: 5k run, which finishes in front of a reproduction of the

 - Philadelphia, Pennsylvania